aesirkth/ground-control/README.md

 The Rocket has on-board sensors used to measure the flight parameters and an on-board transmitter that sends them to the ground in real time.

 The Rocket is connected to the ground with a single wire when on the Launch Pad.
 This wire is automatically disconnected on launch and serves as the launch indicator for the OBC.
+There is also a serial link between the rocket and the LPS when the rocket is on the launch pad.

 ### Sensors